BitPadLabs/Budsy-Site/terms.md

 ## 1. Acceptance of Terms

-By downloading, installing, or using Budsy ("the App"), you agree to be bound by these Terms of Service ("Terms").
+By downloading, installing, or using budsyapp ("the App"), you agree to be bound by these Terms of Service ("Terms").
 If you do not agree to these Terms, do not use the App.

 ## 2. Description of Service

-Budsy is a cannabis tracking application designed to help medical marijuana patients track their usage, manage their allotments, and gain insights into their consumption patterns.
+budsyapp is a cannabis recording application designed to help medical marijuana patients monitor their usage, manage their allotments, and gain insights into their consumption patterns.
 The App is provided as-is and may be updated from time to time at our discretion.

 ## 3. License and Use

 ### 3.1 License Grant
-Subject to these Terms, we grant you a limited, non-exclusive, non-transferable license to use Budsy for personal medical use in jurisdictions where medical cannabis is legal.
+Subject to these Terms, we grant you a limited, non-exclusive, non-transferable license to use budsyapp for personal medical use in jurisdictions where medical cannabis is legal.

 ### 3.2 Restrictions
 You may not: